chuckconway/c-sharp-code-review-checklist/README.md

 - [ ] Are there any instances of Hungarian notation?

-- [ ] Is the Boy Scout rule applied (is the code better than before it was change)?
+- [ ] Is the Boy Scout rule applied (is the code better now than before it was change)?

 **Code**